Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

-synchronization of neo4j relay with nostr
+neo4jrelay: synchronization of neo4j relay with nostr
 =====
 strfry to neo4j ETL pipeline
 -----

-The goal of this project is to design and implement a set of open source tools which together comprise an ETL pipeline from nostr to a neo4j database.
-Long term vsion would include applications (individual, community edition) as well as enterprise-level applications.
+The goal of this project is to design and implement a set of open source tools which together comprise an ETL pipeline from a nostr relay to a neo4j database.

 #### Step 1